Is Gouda my favorite healthy cheese?

 Here’s the really excellent news: Gouda cheese is extremely high in Vitamin K2 even if the milk it’s made from was not grassfed.
 This is due to the bacterial cultures used to ferment milk into Gouda cheese.
 Bacteria produce a special type of Vitamin K2 (MK-7) which according to current research is as effective as the animal form of Vitamin K2 (MK-4) at preserving human health when combined in the diet with the other fat soluble activators A and D.

-Of course, grassfed Gouda would be best as Gouda made from this highest quality milk would be high not only in MK-7 but also MK-4, the animal form of K2.
+Of course, grassfed Gouda cheese would be best as Gouda made from this highest quality raw milk would be high not only in MK-7 but also MK-4, the animal form of K2.

-For some, however, supermarket Gouda is all they can find or afford!
+For some, however, supermarket Gouda cheese is all they can find or afford!

 In other words, Gouda cheese is high in Vitamin K2 regardless of how the milk was produced.
 Gouda even if made from the milk of the average grainfed, conventionally raised cow, is still very much worth it to buy from a nutritional standpoint!